Asynchronousx/CUDA-MLP/README.md

 </div>

 ## Comparison
 How does the CUDA/CPU models compare?
-Simply put, using CUDA does make sense when operating with huge layers and thus huge algebric operation of various sorts.
+Simply put, using CUDA does make sense when operating with <b>huge layers</b> and thus huge algebric operation of various sorts.
 That because using CUDA comes with a cost, namely that of CUDA operations (such as CUDA Malloc, CUDA Memcpy, CUDA Launch and so on) performed on data.
 It does have sense then using such technology within the scope of large matrices and operations (such as images), otherwise the CPU it's just better for simple problems (and faster).
 In the image below, a simple comparison between a model composed of `[1,8,8,8,1]` neuron layers and a `[1,512,512,512,1]` one.